surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 [View Demo](https://surveyjs.io/form-library/examples/survey-customcss/ (linkStyle))

 In addition, the `SurveyModel` object raises events that allow you to override CSS classes for individual questions, panels, pages, and choice items.
-Refer to event descriptions in the API reference for more information:
+Refer to the following event descriptions in the API reference for more information:

 - [`onUpdateQuestionCssClasses`](https://surveyjs.io/form-library/documentation/api-reference/survey-data-model#onUpdateQuestionCssClasses)
 - [`onUpdatePanelCssClasses`](https://surveyjs.io/form-library/documentation/api-reference/survey-data-model#onUpdatePanelCssClasses)